PrajjwalSingh05/Assigment-1-Create-a-Tokenen-ETH-PROOF-Beginner-EVM-Course/README.md

 # Project Title
-Simple overview of use/purpose.
+ Create a Token

 #  Description
 This program defines a simple token contract called MyToken with the following features: